 It’s been fortunate that for most of my adult life I have worked for myself.
 This affords me the flexibility and the ability to work from home.
-I mean don’t get me wrong I am certainly not bed bound but being able to avoid the daily grind of a commute certainly helps when your immune system is poor, and your energy levels are at an all time low.
+I mean don’t get me wrong I am certainly not bed-bound but being able to avoid the daily grind of a commute certainly helps when your immune system is poor, and your energy levels are at an all-time low.

 Another massive plus for being self-employed is the ability to take time off and travel.
 I have spent a lot of time in the last 20 years abroad, mostly in Asia, but in Germany too.
 A quick calculation and I think I have spent 6-7 years abroad.

-Sometimes I have worked whilst abroad but mostly it’s been enjoying travelling, which is an awesome way to get out of a rut and feel rejuvenated.
+Sometimes I have worked whilst abroad but mostly it’s been enjoying traveling, which is an awesome way to get out of a rut and feel rejuvenated.